Home » Central Catalonia » Visiting the Salt Mountain and medieval castle in Cardona

 Cardona is a town in Central Catalonia, about 90 km northwest of Barcelona.

-The easiest option to get there is by car.
-From Barcelona, it takes around 1 hour and a half.
+The easiest way to get there is by car.
+It takes around one hour and a half to drive from Barcelona.

 There’s also the option to go by bus from Barcelona.
 Several buses depart from Sants station and Estació del Nord in Barcelona daily.
-The journey takes 1 hour and 46 minutes, costing around 13€ one way.
-You can see the schedules and book the tickets online on this website.
+The journey takes around 2 hours and costs around 13€ one way (see the schedules and book tickets online).

 When is the best time to visit Cardona?

-You can visit Cardona all-year round.
-We would avoid the months of July and August, as it can very hot and crowded.
+You can visit Cardona all year round.
+However, we recommend avoiding July and August, as they can be very hot and crowded.

 When planning your visit, consider that the Salt Mountain closes on Mondays.
-The guided tours of the castle don’t run on Monday also, only from Tuesday to Sunday and holidays.
+The guided tours of the castle don’t run on Mondays either, only from Tuesday to Sunday and on holidays.

 What to do in Cardona